jrenslin/everyday-helpers/README.md

 Bash scripts for everyday life
 ==============================

-This repository contains small shell scripts I wrote for everyday tasks.
-The scripts themselves can be found in the `scripts` directory, from which I source them into my zsh.
+This repository contains small shell scripts written for everyday tasks.
+The scripts themselves can be found in the `scripts` directory, from which they can be sourced into `zsh`.

 ```
 pathdirs=(